-Choosing to have sex for the first time can make you feel a range of different emotions whether you are a boy or girl.
+Choosing to have any sexual contact for the first time can raise all sorts of emotions.
 You might feel excited, stressed, scared and nervous all at once.
 Because of these conflicting feelings, some people drink when they are thinking about having sex for the first time – and that means any sexual activity, not just penetrative sex.
 Since alcohol, lowers your inhibitions, drinking can seem like a good idea if you’re nervous about being naked in front of another person, or worried about ‘getting it right’ in bed.

-Alcohol affects men’s sexual performance as well and this can lead to feelings of low self esteem and worry.CLICK HERE
+Alcohol can affect sexual performance as well and this can lead to feelings of low self esteem and worry.CLICK HERE

 NEVER drive under the influence or go in a vehicle where someone is under the influence.